AriFordsham/GHCWiki/building/porting.md

 on the way to a full registerised port, we don't mind too much.

-You should go through this process even if your architecture is already has registerised support in GHC, but your OS currently isn't supported.
+You should go through this process even if your architecture already has registerised support in GHC, but your OS currently isn't supported.
 In this case you probably won't need to port any of the architecture-specific parts of the code, and you can proceed straight